saybb/heirloom22/database_dev/README.md

 Important fields

-- All documents exect User_authentication_files must have
+- All documents except `User_authentication_files` must have
-  - date_created : the date and time the document was created
+  - `date_created` : the date and time the document was created
-  - created_by : the name user who created the data
+  - `created_by` : the name user who created the data

-## Week 6 plan
+## Week 6-7 plan

 1. Create sample data and automate upload (For resetting)
-2. Get list of nessecery query from requirements and create them
+2. Get a list of necessary queries from requirements 2.1 Create queries
-3. Every query will have its own buttons on an interactive consol
+3. Interactive webpage to display queries